XavierBerger/RPi-Monitor/docs/source/01_features.rst

 Processing metrics and raising alerts
-  **RPi-Monitor** embed an alert engine fully configurable and able to determine if metrics are out of expected range and raise alerts. definition of critera of alert detection as well as action to perform when alert is detected are fully configurable.
+  **RPi-Monitor** embed an alert engine fully configurable and able to determine if metrics are out of expected range and raise alerts.
+  Definition of critera of alert detection as well as action to perform when alert is detected are fully configurable.

 Read only mode
   If writing data on disk/eMMC/SSD/SDCard/... is not possible, **RPi-Monitor** can be executed in read only mode.
 Metrics can be retrived either by web interface in json format or through SNMP.

 Sharing metrics with external monitoring system Metrics collected can be downloaded in json format (using the embedded web